Odera Olivia Orji: Career

 Odera Olivia Orji's acting career started after starring in the 2012 film " Last flight to Abuja".
 Her career came into the limelight after she starred as the character " Peace" in the MNET Africa television series Jemeji.

 She has also starred in several movies, including Obsession, The Father, Blue, Fifty, Kayanmata, Bedroom Points, and Just a Fling.

-In 2018, she was nominated for the Best of Nollywood Awards for Best Kiss in a movie alongside Mawuli Gavor.
+In 2018, she was nominated and won the Best of Nollywood Awards for Best Kiss in a movie alongside Mawuli Gavor.

 Other work fields

-Olivia serve as media and creative associate at Eureka Media Services and Assistant Director, Content Development, Mind works Story Consultancy and Productions.
+Olivia serves as media and creative associate at Eureka Media Services and Assistant Director, Content Development, Mind works Story Consultancy and Productions.